dd-b/HubitatScrapeBool/README.md

 finished tool.

-This device driver manages a virtual switch whose state is controlled by polling a specified URL and seeing if a regexp matches the page returned.
-If it matches, the switch is set to on, otherwise the switch is set to off.
+This device driver manages a virtual switch whose state is controlled by polling a specified URL and checking the data returned against an "on regexp" and an "off regexp".
+If it matches one, the switch is set to that state.
+If it fails to match and only one regexp was provided, then the switch state is set to the opposite of the regexp it failed to match.
+So, you can either specify precise "on" and "off" conditions, or else you can specify just one and anything not matching that gets set to the opposite state.

 Screen-scraping, which is what that is, is a terrible idea.
 Attempting to parse modern web screens intended for humans well enough to get